jenweber/the-ember-components-museum/tests/dummy/app/templates/docs/block.md

 There are also some fancy things you can do with the scope of data when using block form.
 One of the best resources for learning them is this [hilarious and informative](https://www.youtube.com/watch?v=MpFudGJn2J0) talk by Miguel Camba.

 ## Learn more

+- <a href="https://guides.emberjs.com/release/components/block-params/">Block params</a>, from the Ember.js Guides